Case Western Reserve University Astronomers Discover New Galaxy Orbiting Andromeda

 Andromeda VIII’s total brightness is comparable to that of Andromeda’s well-known companion M32, a small nearby galaxy, but Andromeda VIII is spread over an area of the sky as much as ten times or more larger than M32.
 Its elongated shape is caused by Andromeda’s gravitational pull, which has stretched it out due to the stronger gravity on the side nearest Andromeda.

-Morrison and her collaborators also suggested that a very faint stream of stars, detected near the large Andromeda galaxy in 2001 by the Italian Astronmer R. A. Ibata and colleagues, was pulled off Andromeda VIII in an earlier passage around the parent galaxy.
+Morrison and her collaborators also suggested that a very faint stream of stars, detected near the large Andromeda galaxy in 2001 by the Italian Astronomer R. A. Ibata and colleagues, was pulled off Andromeda VIII in an earlier passage around the parent galaxy.
 “Future research in this area should provide rich and fruitful results,” stated Morrison.

 Theory has predicted for decades that galaxies are assembled in a "bottom-up” process, forming first as small galaxies that later merge to form large ones.